podviaznikov/fs.js/README.md

  - fs.core.js - core library file.
 Namespace is fs.
  - fs.util.js - low level method are in this file.
 Namespace is fs.util.
  - fs.io.js - basic API for dealing with files and directories.
 Namespace is fs.io.
+ - fs.reader.js - basic API for reading files.
+Namespace is fs.read.
+ - fs.writer.js - basic API for writing to files.
+Namespace is fs.write.
  - index.html - page used for tests.
  - manifest.json - manifest file for the Chrome Web App.
  - test_data - some files that can be used for tests.